Paris Saint-Germain Judo: History

-Creation and first Champions League title
+PSG takeover and Champions League title

 Thierry Rey, the founding father of PSG Judo.

-Paris Saint-Germain FC and its owner Canal+ chose Alliance 77, a club based in Lagny, to become PSG's judo section and it was acquired by Canal+ in September 1992.
-Paris Saint-Germain Judo was the brainchild of club president Thierry Rey, a former judoka and 1980 Olympic champion who became a judo advisor at Canal+.
-PSG inherited the Dojo Léon Bonnet from Alliance, which became their home ground until 1998.
-Before the year was out, French judo star Cécile Nowak joined the women's team, along with Laetitia Tignola, Laurence Sionneau and Karine Petit, while French internationals Nasser Nechar, Philippe Demarche, Bertrand Amoussou-Guenou and Philippe Taurines were the big signings for the men's team.
+In September 1992, Paris Saint-Germain FC and its owners Canal+ established PSG Alliance Judo 77 by selecting Parisian club Alliance 77 as the foundation for the judo department.
+Led by Charles Biétry, PSG's multisport project maintained active sections in handball, volleyball, rugby league, boxing, and basketball.
+The judo project was spearheaded by club president Thierry Rey, a former judoka and 1980 Olympic champion, who later served as a judo advisor at Canal+.
+PSG inherited the Dojo Léon-Bonnet from Alliance 77, which remained the section's home venue until 1998.
+By the end of 1992, the women's team had recruited French star Cécile Nowak, joining Laetitia Tignola, Laurence Sionneau, and Karine Petit, while the men's squad featured French internationals Nasser Nechar, Philippe Demarche, Bertrand Amoussou-Guenou, and Philippe Taurines.

-PSG's promising transfer market made them, along with Orléans, the most important team in French judo during their inaugural 1993 season.
-In February, the club hosted the 22nd edition of the Grand Slam Paris at the Stade Pierre de Coubertin, where nine PSG judokas competed against the world's judo elite.
-The next step in the project was to sign France's most promising judoka, and David Douillet was the obvious choice.
-His arrival from Maisons-Alfort was made official in October 1993.
-Douillet's impact was immediate, guiding PSG to victory in a friendly tournament in Boulogne-Billancourt in November 1993.
+PSG's ambitious recruitment drive quickly established the club, alongside Orléans, as one of the leading forces in French judo during its inaugural 1993 season.
+In February, the club hosted the 22nd edition of the Grand Slam Paris at the Stade Pierre de Coubertin, with nine PSG judokas competing against the world's elite.
+In October 1993, the club further strengthened its squad by signing France's most promising judoka, David Douillet, from Maisons-Alfort.
+His impact was immediate, helping PSG secure victory in a friendly tournament the following month.

-The 1994 season began with the arrival of Jean-Pierre Gibert as manager and several prestigious signings, including Frenchman Christophe Brunet and PSG's first major foreign figures, Raymond Stevens from the United Kingdom and Nicolas Gill from Canada.
-However, it also saw the retirement of Nowak, the club's first star.
-The French Championship in January was her last tournament; the women's team finished in third place, while the men's team were defeated by Orléans in the final.
-The latter, despite Douillet's absence in the first two rounds, also enjoyed a good run in the Champions League.
-Douillet returned against Berlin in the semi-finals, where he was defeated for the first time in two and a half years, and PSG were eliminated from the competition.
+The 1994 season began with Jean-Pierre Gibert taking over as manager and the addition of several prominent signings, including Christophe Brunet, Raymond Stevens, and Nicolas Gill.
+The season also marked the retirement of Cécile Nowak, the club's first star.
+Her final tournament was the French Championship in January, where the women's team finished third, while the men's team lost to Orléans in the final.
+Despite David Douillet missing the first two rounds, PSG made a strong run in the Champions League, with Douillet returning in the semi-finals against Berlin, where he suffered his first defeat in over two and a half years, resulting in PSG's elimination from the competition.

 PSG opened the 1995 season with another disappointment in the French Championship in January.
 With both teams tied in the final, the men's title slipped away to the capital club in the playoff, when Nechar lost to Laurent Calleja of Orléans.
 The women's team suffered the same fate, falling to Levallois in the final.
 PSG turned its season around in November 1995 when the club's men's team was crowned European champion in Germany.
 After their triumph against hosts Abensberg in the semifinals, the Parisians defeated Ukrainian side Taifun Dnipro in the final, becoming the third French club to win the Champions League after Orléans and Racing.
 It was also PSG's first international title, across all disciplines.